Towards a Quantitative Theory of Digraph-Based Complexes and its Applications in Brain Network Analysis: Directed Flag Complexes of Digraphs

 \subsection{Directed Flag Complexes}

-From this part forth, we will be mainly interested in abstract directed simplicial complexes built from directed graphs; notwithstanding, let's start by making some observations about ASCs built out of undirected graphs.
+From this point forward, we will be mainly interested in abstract directed simplicial complexes built from directed graphs; nevertheless, let's start by making some observations about ASCs built out of undirected graphs.

 There are several ways to build an ASC from a given graph $G = (V, E)$.
 For instance, we can construct an ASC by considering the neighborhood of each vertex and including all its faces (\textit{neighborhood complex}) \citep{Maletic}; by defining a collection of subgraphs of the power-set of $V$, $\mathcal{S}_{G} \subseteq \mathcal{P}(V)$, such that if $H \in \mathcal{S}_{G}$ and $e \in H$ is an edge, then $H - e \in \mathcal{S}_{G}$ (closed under deletion of edges) \citep{Jonsson}; or by considering the $n$-simplices as the $(n+1)$-cliques of the graph, forming what is known as \textit{clique complex} or \textit{flag complex} \citep{Aharoni}.